-The 2030 Agenda for Sustainable Development, adopted by world leaders at the United Nations on 25 September 2015, sets out an ambitious plan of action for people, planet and prosperity, with the overarching objective of leaving no one behind.
-At its core are 17 Sustainable Development Goals (SDGs) comprising 169 targets.
+The 2030 Agenda for Sustainable Development, adopted by world leaders at the United Nations in September 2015, sets out an ambitious plan of action for people, planet and prosperity, with the overarching objective of leaving no one behind.
+At its core are 17 Sustainable Development Goals (SDGs), underpinned by 169 targets.

 Part of the OECD Action Plan on SDGs, the OECD report “Measuring Distance to the SDG Targets" was developed in order to assist member countries with their national implementation of the 2030 Agenda for Sustainable Development.
 It provides a high-level overview of strengths and weaknesses in performance across the SDGs and the 5Ps, helping countries navigate the SDGs’ complexity and identify priorities within the broad 2030 Agenda.